-We encourage students to study at the London Centre for two consecutive terms.
-Spending two terms at the London Centre allows students greater immersion into and engagement with the range of opportunities in London.
-And with our new financial aid policy, it has never been so easy and affordable to study abroad!
+We encourage students to study at the London Centre for two consecutive terms!
+Spending two terms at the London Centre has multiple benefits, including:

-Choosing to participate in our internship programme could allow you to connect with Londoners on a new level and gather professional experience working abroad - a real bonus on any graduate's resume, as employers highly value the experience of long-term study abroad in candidates.
-Please note that an internship placement in one location may not be possible for two consecutive terms.
+- Choosing to participate in our internship programme allows you to connect with Londoners on a new level and gather professional experience working and networking abroad.
+So, if interning during one term is good, then interning for two terms is better!
 If an internship for two terms is of interest to you, please be in contact with the Off-Campus Programs Office.
 (Note: An internship placement in one location may not be possible for two consecutive terms.)

 Participating in the program in winter and spring terms allows for the easiest transition and smoothest immigration path.
 There are only a few days between winter and spring terms, which makes studying in London for these two consecutive terms a hassle-free experience - no need to move housing or spend money on an additional flight.
 Participating in the program in fall and winter terms is also possible but requires more coordinated planning and preparation.
 In certain circumstances, we may need to limit fall/winter participation due to our annual allocation for immigration sponsorship required for fall/winter students.